 Almost every cash machine in the UK, both free-to-use and pay-to-use, is connected to LINK, giving cardholders nationwide access to cash that is not achievable without joining LINK.

-Link Scheme Ltd. is the operator of the LINK Scheme as set out in the Financial Services (Banking Reform) Act 2013.
+Link Scheme Holdings Ltd. is the operator of the LINK Scheme as set out in the Financial Services (Banking Reform) Act 2013.
 LINK is recognised as an inter-bank payment system under section 184 of the Banking Act 2009, bringing LINK into the scope of the Bank of England's supervisory regime.
 This is because of the crucial role that LINK plays in the UK economy as the main facilitator of free-to-use cash withdrawals.
-LINK is an SCF-compliant scheme.
 Find out more about our company Board and governance here.